-According to the U.S. Census Bureau’s American Community Survey, 2009-2011, 25.1% of enrolled students over that period (about 5.8 million young adults) lived off-campus in non-family households.
-This guide was developed to directly address the questions and concerns of students renting for the first-time, as well as experienced student renters who want to go about their next rental the right way.
-We address the common snares of renting, the questions to consider when entering the rental market, and how to identify and avoid rental scams, a crime first-time renters are particularly vulnerable to.
+According to a 2016 New York Times article, 87% of students live off campus.
+This guide was developed to address the questions and concerns of students renting for the first-time, as well as experienced student renters who want to pursue their next rental the right way.
+We address the common snares of renting, the questions to consider when entering the rental market, and how to identify and avoid rental scams -- a crime first-time renters are particularly vulnerable to.

 Things to Consider Before Shopping

-Above all else, as a first time renter, you will need to feel ready to identify and avoid the costly pitfalls of the rental process.
+You will need to identify and avoid the costly pitfalls of the rental process.
 Factors like the terms of the lease, the deposit, the condition of the unit, and potential roommates come with their own hazards.
-We’ve put together a series of questions to ask yourself before committing to anything.
+We've put together a series of questions to ask yourself before committing to anything.

 These lump sums, sometimes refundable at the end of a lease, may set you back so far that you can no longer make rent.
-This can be especially true of places that ask for first, last and a deposit all at once.
-This could indicate that a property manager is pricing their units in such a way as to keep their student-tenant population in check.
+This can be especially true of places that ask for the first and last month's rent and a deposit all at once.
+This could indicate that a property manager is pricing their units in such a way as to keep their student-tenant population low.